 But let’s remember, these real geniuses can only be identified in retrospect.
 At the start of their careers, how many investors correctly perceived how successful Lynch, Neff, Price, and Buffett would eventually become?
 Were any of the investors of the 1940s, 50s, or 60s so confident that they invested ALL of their money with one of these geniuses?
 I doubt it.
 Most likely, the people who invested with T. Rowe Price or Warren Buffett when they were just getting started also had other investments.
 In other words, they diversified their investments.
 That’s financial for “don’t put all of your eggs in one basket”.
 Because they diversified, some of their investments yielded huge returns, others didn’t do as well.
 Maybe there were some losses that were offset by the large gains.
 For many of them, maybe most of them, the bottom line probably showed returns that were pretty close to the market as a whole.

 Because we can’t accurately predict the future, I think we have to accept as a given that there’s no way to say today which of today’s money managers will be the geniuses of decades to come.
 Much like the investors of previous decades, all we can do is diversify.
 This means investing in several different mutual funds.
 Do this, and you will probably have a few investments that do better than average, a few that do worse, and it will all even out … you will do as well as the market as a whole.
 This is especially likely over the span of decades.

 Doing as well as the market as a whole — it’s not like that’s a bad thing.
 Doing as well as the market as whole is pretty good.
-Save and invest consistently throughout your working life, earn 5, or 6, or 7% year, on average, over a long time, and you have an excellent chance of being able to retire happily.
+Save and invest consistently throughout your working life, earn 5, or 6, or 7% per year on your investments, on average, over a long time, and you have an excellent chance of being able to retire happily.